| Support: Frequently Asked Questions (FAQ)

 timeframes of the corrections and canceled bills can vary widely, from one month to more

+than a year.
 Corrected bills only pose a problem for MEI when they span two reporting years.
 If your

 town uses fiscal reporting years and a multi-month correction bill spans the June